NHSDigital/manage-vaccinations-in-schools-testing/README.md

-# Immunisation API test automation project
+# Manage vaccinations in schools

 ## Introduction